type76/fluid/README.md

 mouse, touch, keyboard (up, down, left, right, space)

 ## Goals
+With the addition of audio, this has [taken a new turn](https://github.com/type76/fluid/issues/1).
 1. Make the fluid work in a 3D scene for use in game dev.
 Eg. the wake of a boat
 2. A music visualiser, crazy disco dancing device for your finger.